at KLEZCADIA’s Festival Finale Concert…

 Ale Brider (All Brothers)

-- Traditional; adapted from a poem by Morris Winchevsky; updated many times, including by Josh Waletzky and Laura Rosenberg for this occasion
+- Traditional; adapted from a poem by Morris Winchevsky; updated many times, including this version by Josh Waletzky and Laura Rosenberg for KLEZCADIA

 Un mir zaynen ale brider – oy, oy, ale brider,